Dale Hunter: Accolades and controversy

-Amassing a staggering 3565 penalty minutes, Hunter currently has the second-most penalty minutes in NHL history, after Dave "Tiger" Williams (although Hunter played 1,407 games to Williams' 962).
+Amassing a staggering 3,565 penalty minutes, Hunter currently has the second-most penalty minutes in NHL history, after Dave "Tiger" Williams (although Hunter played 1,407 games to Williams' 962).
 He also holds the NHL record for most penalty minutes in the playoffs, at 731.
-The Capitals retired his No. 32 jersey.
-Hunter is the only NHL player ever to score over 1,000 points and rack up over 3,000 penalty minutes (1,020 points and 3,565 PIMs over 1,407 NHL games).
+Hunter is the only NHL player ever to score over 1,000 points and rack up over 3,000 penalty minutes (1,020 points and 3,565 PIMs over 1,407 NHL games); of the nine players with 3,000+ penalty minutes, Hunter is the only one with a positive plus-minus, having recorded a +101 for his career.
+He recorded at least one penalty minute in 778 games during his career, the most for all players in NHL history.
+His 556 points for Washington still ranks among the top ten in franchise history.
+When he departed the Capitals, he held the franchise playoff record for goals (25), assists (47), points (72); each mark has since been passed, although he still holds the record for most playoff penalty minutes (372).

-He scored in overtime for Quebec in Game 5 of their 1982 opening round best-of-five series vs. the Montreal Canadiens, and in 1988 scoring against Ron Hextall on a breakaway in overtime for Washington in Game 7 of their opening round best-of-7 series vs. the Philadelphia Flyers, making Hunter the first player in NHL history to score two overtime series-clinching goals in the playoffs.
+Hunter scored four game-winning goals in overtime of a playoff game, with two of them resulting in the end of a playoff series.
+He scored in overtime for Quebec in Game 5 of their 1982 opening round best-of-five series vs. the Montreal Canadiens and in 1988 he scored against Ron Hextall on a breakaway in overtime for Washington in the decisive Game 7 of their opening round series vs. the Philadelphia Flyers (Hunter, who tied the league record for most overtime goals to clinch a series for a career, was eclipsed by Martin Gelinas when he scored to win a third playoff series in overtime).

+In early 2005, he received a momentary suspension from coaching due to making a mocking gesture at a referee.
+In September 2005, Hunter was suspended by the Ontario Hockey League for four games after a player left the bench to initiate a fight in an exhibition game.